roblesch/roblesch.github.io/_posts/2024-04-29-bevy-boids.md

 ### What Doth Life

 After wrapping the first iteration of my [Vulkan renderer](/blog/2023/08/05/palace-1.html) I had the opportunity to interview for a Graphics Programmer position.
 I spent a few weeks integrating [Nvidia's Variable-Rate Shading algorithm](https://github.com/NVIDIAGameWorks/nas-sample) into a test scene as a take-home project.
-The interview was a success, but they were unable to accommodate me remotely, and I was unable to move.
+The interview was a success, but they were unable to accommodate me remotely, and I was unable to relocate where they needed me.
 These things happen.
-Here's [the slides](https://blog.roblesch.page/assets/VRS-NAS.pdf) for posterity.
+Here's [the slides](https://blog.roblesch.page/assets/VRS-NAS.pdf) if you like.

 I spent a long while thinking about my Next Big Project:TM:.
 I started with refactoring the renderer in an effort to move it towards some simple game engine functionality.
 The renderer is tightly coupled to the Vulkan API; it's not much more than a mish-mash of tutorials with a glTF parser and an interactive camera.
-I started designing some middleware to abstract Vulkan and, eventually, other APIs like DirectX or Metal.
-Combing through the source for Unreal Engine and Godot gave great direction, but I had an overwhelming feeling that I was reinventing the wheel.
+I started on designing some middleware to abstract Vulkan and, eventually, other APIs like DirectX or Metal.
+Combing through the source for Unreal Engine and Godot gave great direction, but I had a nagging feeling that I was reinventing the wheel.

 I was interested in experimenting with WebGPU, and I really wanted to explore the ECS paradigm.
-Still, I wasn't sure about committing to building a full engine from scratch - it's great to build something for the enjoyment of learning, but was I certain about committing thousands of hours of development over many years to build (yet another) esoteric hobby engine just for the sake of building one?
-I decided to shelve these plans for the time being and do something new to find some direction.
+Still, I wasn't sure about committing to building a complete engine from scratch - it's great to build something for the enjoyment of learning, but was I certain about committing thousands of hours of development over many years to build (yet another) esoteric hobby engine just for the sake of building one?
+I shelved these plans for the time moment and decided to spend some time reading around.

 ### Back To The Building Blocks

 It was around this time the White House Office of the National Cyber Director published [*Back to the Building Blocks: A Path Toward Secure and Measurable Software*](https://www.whitehouse.gov/wp-content/uploads/2024/02/Final-ONCD-Technical-Report.pdf).
 The report describes an urgent need to address undiscov- wait a second, did the White House just publish a report recommending *Rust*?
-The Rustaceans danced in the streets.
+The Rustaceans danced in the streets!
 The C++ programmers wept.
-The time had finally come.
+The time had finally come!

 Though not quite the dawn of a new era, appearing in a White House report was strong support, so it seemed as good a time as any to jump on the Rust train.
 I was going in circles on other projects, and learning about Rust's famous memory safety could inform how I program in other languages.
 Learning never fails.
-I visited the [Rust](https://www.rust-lang.org/) site and found their book, [*The Rust Programming Language*](https://doc.rust-lang.org/book/) - otherwise ominously referred to as *"The Book"* (and if you look a little deeper, there's [*"The Rustonomicon"*](https://doc.rust-lang.org/nomicon/) where all the juicy secrets are hiding).
+I visited the [Rust](https://www.rust-lang.org/) site and found their book, [*The Rust Programming Language*](https://doc.rust-lang.org/book/) - otherwise ominously referred to as *"The Book"* (and if you look a little deeper, there's [*"The Rustonomicon"*](https://doc.rust-lang.org/nomicon/) where they hide all the juicy information).

 The Book is a concise overview of the major features of Rust, paired with bite-sized code snippets to demonstrate.
-I downloaded JetBrains's [RustRover Preview](https://www.jetbrains.com/rust/) which feels very familiar after the time spent with CLion.
-After going through the Book and writing this boids program (I promise I'll get there eventually), my first impressions are very positive.
+I downloaded JetBrains's [RustRover Preview](https://www.jetbrains.com/rust/) which feels very familiar after all the time spent with CLion.
+After going through the Book and writing this boids program (I'll get there eventually), my first impressions are very positive.
 It's easy to get started with Rust, and it has some great ideas to bring to the table.

 Good
-- The toolchain. `rustup` and `cargo` make project setup incredibly easy.
+- The toolchain. `rustup` and `cargo` make project setup incredibly easy!
 - The Book.
 Rust's library of learning materials is excellent and highly accessible.
 - Ergonomic standard library.
-Feels like good pieces from many modern languages.
+Borrows good pieces from many modern languages.

-Meh
+Less Good
 - Cumbersome function signature syntax.
 Did [lifetimes](https://doc.rust-lang.org/rust-by-example/scope/lifetime/explicit.html) need to look like that?
 - Efficiency often necessitates violating memory safety with `unsafe` code.

 Overall, I'm really enjoying writing Rust, and I can see why it's [so consistently loved](https://survey.stackoverflow.co/2023/#section-admired-and-desired-programming-scripting-and-markup-languages).
-There is a wealth of resources, the community is welcoming, and the tooling is excellent.
+The syntax is expressive, there is a wealth of resources, the community is welcoming, and the tooling is excellent.

 ### The Cathedral and the Bazaar